AndresRobert/Phasil-Framework/README.md

 Route::Create('GET', '/myEndpoint', 'home/about');
 ````
 This will define a new endpoint accessible by GET like https://www.yourwebsite.dev/myEndpoint,
-and the response for it will come from the "about" in the "home" class.
+and the response for it will come from the "about" method in the "home" class.

 Create the /api/responses/HomeResponse.php file to define the "home" class and "about" method:
 ````php